 Distinguished Buc Award (awarded on a marking period basis) Attendance/Truancy Eligibility: The student has NOT accumulated three latenesses to school or three unexcused absences for the given marking period.
 Behavior Eligibility: The student does NOT have a Tier 3/Tier 4 behavioral referral for the given marking period.
-Academic Eligibility: The student has at least 90 or above in all subject areas for the given marking period.
+Academic Eligibility: The student has a minimum of 93 or above in all subject areas for the given marking period.

-Award of Excellence (awarded on a marking period basis) Attendance/Truancy Eligibility: The student has NOT accumulated three latenesses to school or three unexcused absences for the given marking period.
+Award of Excellence [awarded on a marking period basis] Attendance/Truancy Eligibility: The student has NOT accumulated three latenesses or three unexcused absences for the given marking period.
 Behavior Eligibility: The student does NOT have a Tier 3/Tier 4 behavioral referral for the given marking period.
-Academic Eligibility: The student has at least 80 or above in all subject areas for the given marking period.
+Academic Eligibility: The student has a minimum of 85 or above in all subject areas for the given marking period.